FBoucher/Not-a-Dog-Workshop/README.md

 ## Video version

-If you prefer I have a video where I walkthrough all the workshop.
+If you prefer I have a video where I walkthrough all the workshop (aussi disponible en francais!).

 [![YouTube](/medias/YouTubeThubnail.png)](https://youtu.be/ic-eP-gtFSo)